-When you are elected as a Course Rep your Course Leader will enter your details onto SOLE and the University will share your Course Rep status with the Students Union in line with their Data Sharing Agreement which can be found at https://www.worcsu.com/faqs/data_protection/.
+When you are elected as a Course Rep your Course Leader will enter your details onto SOLE and the University will share your Course Rep status with the Students Union in line with their Data Sharing Agreement.

 The Students' Union will use the personal data we hold on the membership system to ensure to provide you with the training, support and advice you need as a rep and to ensure you are up to date with issues that affect you and the students you represent.
-The processing of this data is necessary to provide you with the services associated with being a Course Rep. If you don't want to receive emails from us you can unsubscribe at any time by either clicking on the link at the bottom of or emails or by logging on to www.worcsu.com/login and editing your details on the contact options page.
+The processing of this data is necessary to provide you with the services associated with being a Course Rep. If you don't want to receive emails from us you can unsubscribe at any time by either clicking on the link at the bottom of or emails or by logging on to worcsu.com/login and editing your details on the contact options page.
 Please be aware this will impact on our ability to support you as a Course Rep.